halloweeniez/SonicRArchiManual/Sonicr Manual/readme/readme.md

 to make adding rings mid game feasible.
 They are just placeholders to have enough locations.

 ## Sonic R Setup
-I cannot provide you with the pc port of sonic r, but if you happen it please use this updater made by cheatfreak47
+I cannot provide you with the pc port of sonic r, but if you happen to have it please use this updater made by cheatfreak47

 https://github.com/cheatfreak47/SRUpdater/releases/tag/1.0.10